Case Study - How I helped reshape Europe’s largest bus network is planned - from the inside.

 13% reduction in time spent per line planning

-Less switching, less time spent on learning tools meaning, more time on actually planning lines.
+Less switching and less time learning tools means more time actually planning lines.

 03